My name is David Hopkins, and I am an experienced leader and manager of learning design and learning technology.

 About this blog

-I started this blog to order and publish my thoughts, and to engage with educators, facilitators, technicians, designers, etc who are interested in the same kind of things, namely eLearning, mLearning, Blackbaord / VLE / CMS, simulation-based learning, technology in the classroom, Web 2.0, Augmented Reality, QR Codes, etc.
+I started this blog in October 2008 to order and publish my thoughts, and to engage with like-minded educators, facilitators, technicians, designers, etc who are interested in the same kind of things – namely eLearning, mLearning, Blackboard / VLE / LMS / CMS, technology in the classroom, Blended Learning, MOOCs, Online / Distance Learning, etc.

 What is a Learning Technologist?